Local search (optimization)

 In computer science, local search is a heuristic method for solving computationally hard optimization problems.
-Local search can be used on problems that can be formulated as finding a solution maximizing a criterion among a number of candidate solutions.
+Local search can be used on problems that can be formulated as finding a solution that maximizes a criterion among a number of candidate solutions.
 Local search algorithms move from solution to solution in the space of candidate solutions (the search space) by applying local changes, until a solution deemed optimal is found or a time bound is elapsed.

 Local search algorithms are widely applied to numerous hard computational problems, including problems from computer science (particularly artificial intelligence), mathematics, operations research, engineering, and bioinformatics.
 Examples of local search algorithms are WalkSAT, the 2-opt algorithm for the Traveling Salesman Problem and the Metropolis–Hastings algorithm.

+While it is sometimes possible to substitute gradient descent for a local search algorithm, gradient descent is not in the same family: although it is an iterative method for local optimization, it relies on an objective function’s gradient rather than an explicit exploration of the solution space.

 Examples

 Some problems where local search has been applied are: